 NeURO fellows must agree to participate in all program elements, including:

-- One quarter (10 weeks) of part-time mentorship and research in the student's host research lab, 8-10 hours/week in spring quarter
+- Part-time mentorship and research in the student's host research lab, 8-10 hours/week (in spring quarter)

-- Poster session at end of summer quarter
+- Poster session at end of the conclusion of the program

 Applicants must be currently enrolled (not on Leave of Absence).
 Students will be eligible for full-time project support only during summer quarter.
 "Full-time" means that the student's only major time commitment is the project; students are expected to spend 35+ hours per week over the entire 10-week quarter on the project.

 NeURO fellows will receive a stipend for 10 weeks of full-time research during summer quarter.
 The stipend amount will be determined in accordance with guidelines released by the Vice Provost for Undergraduate Education.
 The baseline stipend is $7,500.
 We are very aware that many students experience financial need that could impact their ability to engage in research, so NeURO fellows determined by the Financial Aid Office to have financial need will be eligible for additional funding during spring and/or summer quarter.

 - List of biology or neuroscience courses taken, in progress or planned: Please list the biology or neuroscience-related courses you have already completed, are currently taking, or plan to take during the 2022-23 academic year.
 For each, include the course number, name and status.
 For example: PSYC 54N - Genes, Memes and Behavior (planned for Spring 2023).
 A partial list of neuroscience-related courses is available on the Stanford Undergraduate Neuroscience Society website.